Udzu/xcompose/README.md

 This repo currently also hosts my personal .XCompose file, which contains extensive additions to the default config focusing on mathematics, linguistics and general text entry.
 Note that this is not distributed with the xcompose utility: it might be in future, or I might move it elsewhere.

-Amongst other characters, the configuration supports:
+Amongst other characters, the configuration currently supports:

 * Maths: ρ(∂v⃗/∂t + (v⃗·∇)v), ∫πeⁱᶿ dθ, ∃ A.A ⊊ B∖A, ⊨ P ⊃ ◇P, etc.
 * IPA : ⫽ˈɹɛ.dɪt⫽, [aɪ̯ pʰiː eɪ̯], etc.